itmaybejj/linkpurpose/index.md

 ## Accessibility enhancements for links

-Link Purpose is a lightweight vanilla JS library that finds and marks links that introduce a change of context:
+*Link Purpose Icons* is a lightweight vanilla JS library that finds and marks links that introduce a change of context:

 * <a href="mailto:comments@whitehouse.gov">Opening an email client</a>
 * <a href="tel:555-555-5555">Making a telephone call</a>